 Employer Football Association

-Former FA Senior Brand Manager Lucy Roberts-Hartley (now Head of Marketing at ICC World Cup 2019) reveals what happens on one of the biggest days of the global football calendar.
+Here the former FA Senior Brand Manager Lucy Roberts-Hartley (now Head of Marketing at ICC World Cup 2019) reveals how she spent her day as Brand Manager in the 2017 FA Cup Final.

 We check the digital branding, which includes all platforms inside and outside the stadium.
 First we check the external screens, then test the big screens inside the stadium.
 The company that produces all the graphics takes us through each one individually.
 We also check the perimeter boards and LED screens and check all animations and spellings of players’ names.

 We tend to have a running order meeting, at which point we scrutinise all events including use of all music, PA scripts, graphics, screen entertainment and on-pitch activity.
 Everyone involved on the day attends, so it can include AV companies, presenters, runners and VT producers.
 This is done pitchside, so it can be noisy!
 This sets the agenda for the day ahead, though of course we will all be well versed with events already.

 As countdown to the kick-off continues, I’ll run through all the content alongside the running order inside and outside the stadium.
 As soon as the gates open, it’s show time, so if something hasn’t worked, or isn’t going to work, we pull it.

 The Emirates FA Cup final is the pinnacle of the football season and a lot of campaigns culminate on this day, or are activated on the day itself.
 For example, in 2016, we invited social influencers for a full VIP experience.
 Take the Sport Bible, for example, they were given behind-scenes access and, along with our PR team, they share their experience on their channels to what is a younger audience than ours.
 We also have competition winners in attendance, and they’ll also get the VIP experience.
 This year, they met Tinie Tempah, who was part of the pre-match entertainment.